Adi-Nanda/Weather-App/README.md

 Download the WeatherApp.exe file along with the icons folder and place them in the same folder.
 Run the executable file

-Does not require python or its libraries install on the machine
+Does not require python or its libraries installed on the machine.

 ### 2) Using python file
 Download main.py and icons folder and place them in the same folder.